Map requests to tenants in a multitenant solution

 • How will users know which domain name to use to access the service?

 • Do you have a central entry point, like a landing page or login page, that all the tenants use?
-If you do, how will users identify the tenant that they need to access?
+If you do, how will users select the tenant that they're working with?

-• What other information are you using to verify access to the tenant, such as authorization tokens?
+• What other information are you using to verify access to the tenant's resources, such as authorization tokens?
 Do the authorization tokens include the tenant-specific domain names?

 HTTP request properties

 If you don't use tenant-specific domain names, you might still be able to use aspects of the HTTP request to identify the tenant that a particular request is for.
 For example, consider an HTTP request that identifies the tenant name as tailwindtraders.
-This might be communicated using the following:
+This might be communicated using one the following approaches:

 • The URL path structure, such as https://app.contoso.com/tailwindtraders/.